 This is not the “official” motto of the United States Postal Service, but architects McKim, Mead & White had the quote, attributed to the Greek historian Herodotus, inscribed above the entrance of the New York City Post Office they designed at 8th and 33rd.
 There might not be quite enough space on our mailbox post whole quote, but it’s beefy enough that I bet you could come close.

-This classic mailbox post and beam kit makes a great weekend project for you and your family.
+This classic mailbox with a post kit makes a great weekend project for you and your family.
 And if you’re thinking about moving up to any of the other kits in the collection, and want to dip your toe in the water, this along with the Scrappy Bench would be a great place to start.

-The toughest part of the endeavor will be digging the hole for the post.
+The toughest part of the endeavor will be digging the hole for any mailbox posts you may build now or in the future – be ready for a workout.
 After that, you assemble the frame, drop it into place, plumb it side to side, level the mailbox beam front to back, and then backfill the hole.
 Pretty much instant gratification.
-I bet your neighbors all stop by and ask, “Hey, where’d ya’ get that mailbox post?”
+I bet your neighbors all stop by and ask, “Hey, where’d ya’ get that mailbox and post?”
 Do it with your kids, and every time they turn in the driveway in the minivan they’ll remember how cool it was to assemble it.
 And every visit home from college, it will still be there.
 It’s made from naturally rot-resistant White Oak, which, over time, will turn gray and look better and better.
 Send the message to your neighbors that you treat everyone as First Class—even your junk mail!

-The mailbox post comes in 2 versions: an 8″ x 8″ heavy-duty version and its big brother: a 10″ x 10″ super-duty version (pictured above outside our shop in West Jefferson).
+The mailbox post comes in 2 versions: an 8″ x 8″ heavy-duty version and its big brother: a 10″ x 10″ super-duty version (pictured above outside our timber frame shop in West Jefferson).